 Have you ever had a Cauliflower Steak?

 Are you a big cauliflower fan?
-I am, but usually, when I’m enjoying cauliflower, it’s in a Cauliflower Leek Soup, or simply oven-roasted using the same method as my favorite roasted broccoli.
+I am, but usually, when I enjoy cauliflower, it’s in a Cauliflower Leek Soup or simply oven-roasted using the same method as my favorite roasted broccoli.
 However, I’ve recently fallen in love with a new way of enjoying cauliflower: the cauliflower steak.

-In the past few years, I’ve seen people have taken to calling a big slice of cauliflower, a cauliflower “steak” –and I love it.
-As a vegan person, it’s fun to have a veggie that I can treat the way I’d treat a steak when I was an omnivore, but it’s just pure veggie goodness.
+In the past few years, I’ve seen people take to calling a big slice of cauliflower a “steak”—and I love it.
+As a vegan, it’s fun to have a veggie that I can treat the way I’d treat a steak when I was an omnivore, but it’s just pure veggie goodness.

-Cutting the cauliflower into thick slices makes for such a satisfying plant-based meal!
-The thick slice of cauliflower takes on so much flavor from its swim in a delicious tahini sauce.
-The tahini cauliflower steak gets so rich, tender, and golden brown after you roast it in the oven.
+Cutting the cauliflower into thick slices makes for a satisfying plant-based meal!
+The thick slice of cauliflower takes on so much flavor from its bath in a delicious tahini sauce.
+The tahini cauliflower steak gets rich, tender, and golden brown after you roast it in the oven.

-It makes for an amazing main-dish served alongside rice and salad, or you can serve it as a flavorful veggie side dish.
+It makes an amazing main dish served alongside rice and salad, or you can serve it as a flavorful veggie side dish.

 Let’s make Vegan Tahini Cauliflower Steaks!